afunnydev/tinysociety/content/articles/2018-08-15-roof-ventilation-for-a-tiny-house.md

 listing:
   title: 'Roof Ventilation For A Tiny House '
   description: >+
-    Consider the the normal things you do everyday that create moisture.
+    Consider the normal things you do everyday that create moisture.
     Cooking, bathing, breathing--all of these activities can create unwanted moisture in a tiny house.
 Here are some of the reasons why proper ventilation is so important, as well as some options for finding the best